top of page

 • Current status: 30% of board members identify as BIPOC.
 50% identify as LGBTQ+.
 10% identify as living with a disability.

-Speakers: We are committed to prioritizing diverse speaker-panels for our educational events.
+Speakers: We are committed to prioritizing diverse speaker-panels for our professional development events.
 Our goal is 40% of speakers consistently self-identify as from communities traditionally underrepresented publishing (including 30% representation by BIPOC folks) measured by board year.
+The events committee now coordinates both social and educational/professional development events, and, at the rate of one event per month, now hosts fewer author talks and webinars.
+The committee looks to collaborate with the RSA committee and the DEI committee to co-host speaker-driven or themed events.

-Robin Seaman Award Program: Our goal is to be a diverse committee made up of at least 50% of traditionally underrepresented people in the publishing industry who will lead and execute the Robin Seaman Award.
-We are committed to seeking in both applicants and judges, the inclusion practices we establish in our own committee: at least 50% from an underrepresented group in publishing.
+Robin Seaman Award Committee: The Robin Seaman Award supports Bay Area women and non-binary people with cash grants to aid their professional growth and their efforts to make the publishing industry more diverse and inclusive.
+We are committed to building an award where at least 50% of the winners, judges and award committee members are from underrepresented groups in publishing.
 Judges for the Robin Seaman Award will be encouraged to take an implicit association test and must adhere to established rules and criteria for evaluating our applicants.

 Mentorship: Given that the publishing industry is stubbornly dominated by white folks, we believe it’s critical to support the entry and advancement of BIPOC professionals.
 To this end, we have prioritized the selection of BIPOC applicants to our mentorship program and have set the goal that 50% of our mentees self-identify as BIPOC.